relisher/YoTaxi/README.md

-YoTaxi
+YOUBER
 ======

-Yo your location to get the number of nearest taxi stand.
-Add `YOTAXISTAND` in your contacts and YO it when you are in need of a Taxi.
+Yo your location to call an Uber.
+Add `YOMEUBER` in your contacts and YO it when you are in need of an Uber.